ethemutku/IssueTAG/README.md

 # Automated Issue Assignment: Results and Insights from an Industrial Case

-This project is about how we automated the process of assigning issue reports to development teams by using data mining approaches and our experience gained by deploying the resulting system, IsueTAG.
+This project is about how we automated the process of assigning issue reports to development teams by using data mining approaches and our experience gained by deploying the resulting system, IssueTAG.
+(Note that the related paper is currently under review.)

+Due to security reasons, we are able to publish (in full, or in partial) neither the issue reports used in these studies nor the source code of IssueTAG.
+However, some scripts, which are similar to the ones we used in order to carry out the experiments for the issue assignment approach and time locality of training data, as well as some code excerpts demonstrating the basic functionalities used in explaining the assignments and monitoring deterioration, can be found here.

 ## IssueTAG

-IssueTAG is a software issue report assignment application, which has been fully operational since Jan 12, 2018, making automated assignments for all the issue reports submitted.
+IssueTAG is a software issue report assignment tool, which has been fully operational in an industrial setting since Jan 12, 2018, making automated assignments for all the issue reports submitted.
 Our goal in this work is neither to propose another approach for automated issue assignment nor to evaluate the existing approaches.
-It is rather to identify an existing approach that can produce similar or better assignment accuracies with the manual assignment and that can be developed and deployed with as little risk as possible.
+It is rather to identify an existing approach that can produce similar assignment accuracies with manual assignment and that can be developed and deployed with as little risk as possible.

 ### Issue Assignment Approach

-Given an issue report, we first combine the 'description' and 'summary' parts of the issue report, tokenize the combined text into terms, and remove the non-letter characters as well as the stop words.
-We then represent an issue report as a multi-dimensional vector using the well-known tf-idf method.
+Given an issue report, we first combine the 'description' and 'summary' attributes of the issue report, tokenize the combined text into terms, and remove the non-letter characters as well as the stop words.
+We then represent an issue report as a multi-dimensional vector using the well-known 'tf-idf' method.
 Finally, the problem of assignment is cast to a classification problem where the development team, to which the issue report should be assigned, becomes the class to be predicted.

-To determine the classifier to be used in IssueTAG, we picked a number of classifiers, each of which had been shown to be effective for automated issue assignment.
-These classifiers were, namely, multinomial naive bayesian \citep{manning2010introduction}, decision tree \citep{breiman2017classification}, k-nearest neighbor \citep{manning2010introduction}, logistic regression \citep{bishop2006pattern}, random forest \citep{breiman2001random}, and linear support vector classifiers (SVCs) \citep{joachims1998text}.
-We also combined these classifiers in different ways by using stacked generalization -- an ensemble technique to combine multiple individual classifiers \citep{wolpert1992stacked}.
-All told, we obtained a total of $11$ different classifiers.
-We then evaluated the performance of these classifiers by using historical issue reports (Appendix~\ref{existing}).}

 ```
-compare_algorithms.ipynb is the script for comparing different machine learning algorithms for issue report classification (Appendix A: Evaluating Existing Issue Assignment Approaches).
+compare_algorithms.ipynb is the script for comparing different machine learning algorithms for issue report classification.
 ```

 ### Time Locality of Training Data